-\subsection{Likelihood, identifiability and estimand}
+\section{Likelihood, Identifiability, and Estimand}

-Because of this complexity, not all estimands under one-sided noncompliance are identifiable.
+Given the complexity discussed above, not all estimands under one-sided noncompliance are identifiable.
 To understand the model identifiability, we first form the likelihood function of a generic observation, say $(\x,z,t,y)$, in each case corresponding to the four rows in Table~\ref{tab:onesided}.

 In the first row of Table~\ref{tab:onesided}, we denote the conditional pdf of $Y$ given $\X$, $Z=1$, $W=1$ as \bse f_1(y,1,\x)\equiv f_{Y\mid Z=1,W=1,\X}(y,1,\x)= f_{Y_1\mid Z=1,W=1,\X}(y,1,\x)=f_{Y_1\mid W=1,\X}(y,1,\x), \ese where the last equality dues to the relation~\eqref{eq:Zconind}, $f_1$ stands for the pdf of $Y_1$, and the 1 in the argument stands for $W=1$.
 Hence the likelihood is $f_1(y,1,\x)q(\x)p(\x)f_\X(\x)$.